-Two Acts, Book Musical, Rated G
+2 Acts, Book Musical, Rated PG

-National Youth Music Theatre
+National Youth Music Theatre Version (1986)

 The plight of the homeless is examined through the eyes of abandoned children in mid-19th century London.

-Broadcast on the BBC in 1988, THE RAGGED CHILD became a flagship production and title for the UK's National Youth Music Theatre.
-Critics have largely hailed, THE RAGGED CHILD as "moving" and "stirring".
+Broadcast on the BBC in 1988, The Ragged Child became a flagship production and title for the UK's National Youth Music Theatre.
+Critics have largely hailed, The Ragged Child as "moving" and "stirring".

 Visit the The Ragged Child page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 Tommy was turned into a motion picture where Ken Russellís directorial vision of the troubled boy featured performances by Elton John, Eric Clapton, Tina Turner, Jack Nicholson, Ann-Margret and The Who.